-Q: After a bad hair transplant, can you use lasers or electrolysis to remove the transplanted hair?
+Q: After an old hair transplant using plugs, can you use lasers or electrolysis to remove the transplanted hair?

 - Using the Term “Re-do” in Describing Additional Hair Transplant Repair Procedures